gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's mind spun double-time as she tried to think of something safe to say.
 *Th' hell with it* she thought angrily.
 "Did it hurt?" she blurted.
-"When they inducted you, was it---are y'aright?"
+"When they put th' machine on you, was it---are y'aright?"

 "I'm fine, thank you."
 Honesty turned to face Iffy.
-A brief smile flitted across her face, as bright and as sharp and as completely without warmth as the Antarctic sun.
+The smile on her face was as bright and as sharp and as completely without warmth as the Antarctic sun.
-"They warned us that we would seem stiff for a while.
+"They warned us that people might find Corporal Kibbens somewhat stiff at first.
-It's no cause for alarm."

-Someone whistled down on the pier.
+That is the persona I've been imprinted with," she added brightly.
+"He served with distinction in the Second Crash Corps during the evacution of Hawaii, and was later decorated posthumously for valor during the battle for New Zealand.
+He was an outstanding soldier, and I am proud to be his inductee."

+Iffy gaped.
+It wasn't just Honesty's manner that had changed: her accent was different too, sharper-edged like the voices from old sims.

+She took a step forward,
+some part of her thinking that if only she took Honesty by the shoulders and shook her hard enough, or held her hand, or kissed her, she'd snap out of it and be herself again, but before she could make a fool of herself, someone whistled from down on the pier.
 "Excuse me," Honesty said.
 She grabbed her cart and headed down the gangplank without waiting for a response.